 Our showrooms sell the rope seal cut to size, end seal tape and rope glue so that you can carry out the replacement yourself.
 Alternately bring the door into us and we can carry out the work for you.

 The sealing rope needs to be the correct thickness.
 Too thick and the door may not shut, too thin and it may not seal.
 We generally stock from 6mm to 14mm in even sizes: 6, 8, 10, 12, 14mm.
 You will need to know what length is required.
 You could bring in a sample of the old rope to match but ideally bring in the whole door.
 Most come off quite easily.
 You will need rope end sealing tape and glue.
 Most rope is £3.00 to £3.50/M end tape included and Glue is £5 per pot.

 If the door can't be removed for some reason then the new rope will have to be fitted in-situ.
 This becomes a bit more tricky when installing the new rope, as the ideal is to lay the door down to put the glue into the channel.
-The only option is to feed the glue and rope into the channel together holding it in place with short pre-cut strips of masking tape until set.
+The only option if the door can't be removed is to feed the glue and rope into the channel together holding it in place with short pre-cut strips of masking tape until set.

 If you would prefer to leave it to us to remove the old door seal and replace with new then please bring the door into our Paddock Wood or Tenterden showrooms.
-We generally don't do home visits for door re-roping as, with the cost of labour time and travel, the price becomes prohibitive.
+We do not generally carry out home visits for door re-roping as, with the cost of labour time and travel, the price becomes prohibitive.